-The Acting Degree sits alongside the Dance Degree to complete our school of Performing Arts.
-The course is part of the Creative Arts Faculty in which we deliver a range of courses at both FE and HE level.
-Your peers at HE level also consists of art, computer games, film, dance, and photography studying at both Foundation Degree in and BA Hons level, which allows for you to work in an interdisciplinary manner and collaborate if you choose.
-As part of your experience you have the opportunity to get involved in other aspects of the department, and because of this we hope that we are able to provide a creative environment for you to thrive in.
-Our aim is to provide a contemporary study programme that will prepare you thoroughly for work in the Performing Arts Industry.
+The course is part of the Creative Arts School in which we deliver a range of courses at both FE and HE level.
+Your peers at HE level also consist of photography, art and performance students studying on Foundation Degrees and top-up courses, which allows for you to work in an interdisciplinary manner and collaborate if you choose.
+As part of your experience you have the opportunity to get involved in other aspects of the department, and because of this we hope that we are able to provide a creative environment in which you are able to thrive.
+Creative Arts provides a wide variety of inhouse and external performance events throughout the year, as well as running a professional gallery in the centre of Leeds.
+Additional academic support is offered in Academic Skills and Essay Writing Workshops.
+These additional, non-assessed sessions at level 4 will be supported by the Librarian and offered as a refresher at level 5 will support academic rigour and raise achievement throughout the foundation years.